yhmgood0130/scrooge_bank_API/README.md

   - For myself, I ran the script under the database named 'postgres'
 * For testing,
   - Run the entire script dbinit.sql in pgAdmin each other before running the test.
   - Please run 'mocha' in src folder.
+(Make sure that the server is running in the background)
-* POSTMAN collection is located in SCROOGE_BANK_API/collections (should be located all the way to the top of the list in Explorer)
+* POSTMAN collection (v2.1) is located in SCROOGE_BANK_API/collections/SFOX.postman_collection.json (should be located all the way to the top of the list in Explorer)
   - You should be able to execute 'Run Collection' in Postman as I placed API endpoints in order

 ## User Story